hirish99/Stocks-Hirish/README.md

 # Stocks-Hirish

+## Strategies (Add More)
+- sma_strategy1.py: A simple crossover strategy.
+Once the 10 day SMA exceeds the 20 day SMA buy more stock.
+Otherwise sell some stock.

 ### Purpose
 - Play around with different strategies (simple) and decide on how to evaluate them (for fun :))
 - Pipeline: Scrape Data YFinance -> Create Strategy -> Backtest Strategy -> Repeat